October 11, 2018

 and finally, from the point of view of the product itself: users are given the opportunity to express their opinions about what you are offering them, i.e. the price, the services, the aesthetics, etc. All this has a measurable impact on both your brand and your business.

 And it's for this very reason that Ferpection offers its clients a user experience analysis service that operates on three levels: Functionality, Utilization and Perception.
+Check more about research and test analysis with our UX research guide.

 Or to be more precise, here's what user testing isn't: